-Revenue for our Credit Karma segment decreased \$20 million in the first quarter of fiscal 2024 compared to the same period of fiscal 2023, primarily due to decreases in our personal loan and auto insurance verticals, partially offset by increases in our credit card vertical.
+Revenue for our Credit Karma segment decreased \$20 million, or 3%, in the first six months of fiscal 2024 compared to the same period of fiscal 2023, primarily due to decreases in personal loan, auto insurance, home loan, and auto loan verticals, partially offset by increases in our credit card vertical and Credit Karma Money.
 Economic uncertainty continues to influence the lending behaviors of our partners.